Student Handbook: Section 7: Academic Policies

 Closings will also be posted on the University’s website: daemen.edu and a mass notification message will be sent to phone numbers and email addresses requested by the student.
 Notices received from faculty of individual class cancellations are posted on the web at my.daemen.edu.

 Academic dishonesty, of which cheating and plagiarism are the most common examples, is a serious violation of the principles of higher education.
 Daemen University takes the position that academic honesty is to be upheld with the highest degree of integrity.
 The University has a responsibility to support individual thought and the generation of new ideas.
 This cannot be done when violations of academic honesty go unchallenged.

 Examples of academic dishonesty include, but are not limited to:

 - use of any unauthorized assistance in taking quizzes, tests, or examinations

 - dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; or

-- the acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff.
+- the acquisition, without permission, of tests or other academic material belonging to a member of the University faculty or staff

 - any form of plagiarism, which includes, but is not limited to: